- How to take bookings using Gravity Forms

 If you’re organizing art classes, you might want to automatically apply a discount if clients book on a specific day.
 Similarly, if you run a gym, you might need to charge customers for sessions with a personal trainer in advance.
 In this case, you could apply a tax.
 And, if you provide an airport pickup service, you could use GF eCommerce Fields to charge customers as a guarantee of upfront payment.

 Taking bookings on specific dates

 Unless you offer a 24/7/365 service, you’ll likely need to exclude or block off certain dates to ensure clients and customers don’t schedule appointments with you.
-This might include weekends, holidays, or off-times (in case of a restaurant).
+This might include weekends, holidays, or less busy times of day (in, say, a restaurant).

 GF Limit Dates

 In addition to this, you can offer customers weekend discounts by using the GF Conditional Logic Dates perk.
 GF Limit Dates also lets you add a calendar view to your Gravity Forms booking page so site visitors can quickly see your availability at a glance.
 You can use it to add limits to your bookings by the number of people or timeframe.

 GF Conditional Logic Dates is perfect for business owners that need an easy way to display notices or banners on the Gravity Forms booking page.
 You can combine it with the GF Conditional Pricing perk to charge more (or less) depending on the date customers request your services.
 For example, you can charge a rush fee, offer early-bird discounts, or set up holiday pricing.